-- Ans. (d) A is wrong but R is correct because the sum of production in the three sectors gives what is called the Gross Domestic Product (GDP) of a country. - 7.
-Assertion (A): In India about 60 per cent of the population belongs to the age group 5-29 years.
-Reason (R): Out of 60 per cent of population, only about 51 per cent attend educational institutions. - Ans. (b) Both A and R are true but R is not the correct explanation of A.
+15. Assertion (A): In India about 60 per cent of the population belongs to the age group 5-29 years.

+Reason (R): Out of 60 per cent of population, only about 51 per cent attend educational institutions.

+- Ans. (b) Both A and R are true but R is not the correct explanation of A. - 16.
+Assertion (A): People in the organised sector are vulnerable to exploitation and need protection.

+Reason (R): Organised sector has many perks and benefits along with security of job for the employees.

-8. Match the following items given in Column A with those in Column B. Choose the correct answer from the options given below:
+17. Match the following items given in Column A with those in Column B. Choose the correct answer from the options given below:

-Column A Column B A Unorganised Sector 1 The government owns most of the assests and provides all the services. В Organised Sector 2 These are small and scattered units, outside the control of government. С Private Sector 3 In this sector ownership of assets and delivery is in hands of private individuals.
-D Public Sector 4 These sectors are registered by the government and have certain rules and regulations.
+Column A Column B A. Unorganised Sector The government owns most of the assests and provides all the services.
+B. Organised Sector These are small and scattered units, outside the control of government.
+C. Private Sector In this sector ownership of assets and delivery is in hands of private individuals.
+D. Public Sector 4.
+These sectors are registered by the government and have certain rules and regulations.